Skip to main content

 Special use device designed for specific boating activities

 Today's life jackets come in various shapes, sizes, colors, and materials.
-The life jacket you choose, be sure it's right for YOU, your planned activities, and the water conditions.
+Be sure the life jacket you choose is right for YOU, your planned activities, and the water conditions.

 • Life jackets that are too big will cause the flotation device to push up around your face and can be dangerous.
 The jacket can also slip off.
 (Pictured: a life jacket that's too big and the straps are not aligned or tight enough.)